rkillickdev/rewind/README.md

 ![Recommend snapshots](docs/features/gifs/recommend-snapshot.gif)

-* Users can recommend/ remove recommendations for snaphots that they do not own.
+* Users can recommend/ remove recommendations for snapshots that they do not own.
 If they own the snapshot and attempt to recommend, a tooltip provides feedback that they cannot carry out this action.

 | | User Story | Acceptance Criteria Satisfied |
 | --- | ------------ | :---: |